 Flop check raises are great because they serve multiple purposes.
 You can get away with value or bluffs when you check raise on the flop.
 Another dimension of flop check raises is the opportunity to make moves with big draws.
 These three different hand ranges make flop check raises the most versatile of all times to make a move.

-If you are check raising the flop for value, you should not expect to get a ton of big calls on the turn and river.
+If you are check raising the flop for value, you shouldn't expect to get a ton of big calls on the turn and river.
 Check raises tend to scare even the tightest of players, so this will make it difficult to attract any further action.

 Check raises as bluffs work on the flop, but only against the right opponent.
 If you want to check raise with air, the turn will be the better time to do it.
 Of course, this will also entail more risk.

 The most ideal time to check raise on the flop is when you have a big draw.
-When you check raise with these types of hands, you will get calls that give you a chance to still make your hand, you will get folds that take down the pot on the spot, and you may get raised giving you a chance to put the pressure on your opponent.
+When you check raise with these types of hands, you'll get calls that give you a chance to still make your hand, you'll get folds that take down the pot on the spot, and you may get raised giving you a chance to put the pressure on your opponent.
 Though a fold is the most desirable, there aren't too many bad outcomes when you make this play.